The Asylum Broadside

 Dark Waters

 Flax's mission from Icarus sends the party to the Obelisk to find the lost priest Niles Atterton.
 They survive hobgoblin pirates en route.
-At Pilgrim's Folly they find the wreck of the Admirable infested with Deep Scions and gibbering mouthers, track Atterton to the Western Watch, fight through the corrupted pirate haven, and kill him in his transformed Kraken Priest form.
+At Pilgrim's Folly they find the wreck of the Admirable infested with Deep Scions and gibbering mouthers, track Atterton to the Western Watch, fight through the corrupted pirate haven, and kill him in his transformed form as a priest of The Great Devastation.
 They find the first blood map of the Great Devastation's reach.
 Icarus is revealed to have been deceiving Flax all along.

 Days 299–308 · Year One